dojyorin/deno_simple_ipc/README.md

 I hope it will be "stable".

-Also the platform is only compatible with Linux/Mac, not Windows.
+Also the platform is only availables with Linux and Mac, not Windows.

 This is not Deno's problem, but because the Rust library "tokio-rs/mio" that Deno uses internally does not support "AF_UNIX" on Windows.